donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 > Burn America your stupid and traitors, giving away our country to evil unhuman trash.
 >
-> > And violating the Fifth Commandment in the Bible
+> > And violating the Fifth Commandment in the Bible.

 They are all Catholics and worship idols and the things of the earth.
 They do not worship the things of God nor Jesus's teachings.
 This is evil and demonic.